Introduction

 If the root still feels firm and crisp, it may still be worth eating.
 If it is woody, split or unpleasantly strong, it is probably past its best.

-However, radish plants can produce edible seed pods after flowering.
-These can be more useful than the root once the plant has bolted, especially if you pick them while they are still young and tender.
+Radish plants can also produce edible seed pods after flowering, which can be more useful than the root once the plant has bolted.

 When Not to Eat Bolted Vegetables